mattBoros/pyDerive/README.md

 # pyDerive
 Take symbolic derivatives with Python.

 This project is still a work in progress.
-Everything answer and result that is produced using this module is correct, but not simplified.
+Every result using these functions are correct, but not simplified.
 By the time it is done there will be simplification.

 ## Variables